 Our newly emerged adult male Dubias are fresh and ready for action.
-To prepare for this moment of glory, they’ve spent their entire nymph lives gorging on healthy foods.
+To prepare for their moment of glory, they’ve spent their entire nymph lives gorging on healthy foods.
 Apples, bananas, squash and other vegetables…and of course our special roach chow.
 They’ve certainly had it all.
-And now that they’re adults, they’re ready to put their energy and vitality to good use.
+And now that they’re adults, they’re ready to put their considerable energy and vitality to good use.
 The hard work of living like bachelor kings all these months is over, and it’s finally about to pay off.

 If you’re starting a breeding project, check out our Dubia Roach Breeding Guide for more information about breeding Dubia roaches.
 It has all kinds of tips, tricks, and specific information about Dubia males and breeding, including ideal male:female ratios and much more.